2025 Abu Dhabi Autonomous Racing League

-The 2025 season of the Abu Dhabi Autonomous Racing League began in 11 April 2025 in Abu Dhabi.
+The 2025 season of the Abu Dhabi Autonomous Racing League began on 11 April 2025 in Abu Dhabi.
 This year marks the first multi-format season of the A2RL, racing both drones and self-driving cars.
 The venue of choice for the Car Race, set for 15 November 2025, is the Yas Marina Circuit, same as the previous year, while the Drone Race was held at the ADNEC Marina Hall.

 Background

 Abu Dhabi Autonomous Racing League

 The A2RL is an autonomous racing championship based in Abu Dhabi and organized by ASPIRE, part of the Advanced Technology Research Council.
 It is one of two active autonomous car racing championships, the second being the US-based Indy Autonomous Challenge.
 However, it was a shame fans were unable to follow the live stream on YouTube as promised.
 Unlike the IAC, which primarily focuses on time trials and simulated races, the A2RL's car races are closer to a standard grand prix formula race format.
 Both use Dallara-supplied racecars; the IAC uses the AV-24 chassis derived from Indy NXT's IL-15, while the A2RL chassis is designated EAV-24 and is derived from the SF-23 chassis used in Japanese Super Formula races.